 4. Why We Collect/Have Access to Your Information

-We may collect information directly from You as necessary in the course of providing our Services.
-We may collect Your personal information while monitoring our technology tools and Services, including our Website and email communications sent to and from us.
-We gather information about You when You provide it to us, or interact with us directly.
+We may collect information directly from you as necessary in the course of providing our services.
+We gather information about you when you provide it to us, or interact with us directly.

 4.1 Purposes of Processing